darrelltzj/theRyanJoleneProject/README.md

 4) Compare both in CAPS because .contains is case sensitive.
 Have to create a new expression .Contains that compares all in CAPS

 ## Future Development
 [theRyanJoleneProject](https://ryanjolene.herokuapp.com) is not a complete solution yet.
+Feel free to add comments and suggestions to improve it!

 ### Possible future features / ideas